-Maine Maritime Academy prides itself as a residential campus, with residential facilities serving both our undergraduate and graduate student populations.
-All students are required to live on-campus, unless the off-campus housing requirements can be met.
+Maine Maritime Academy prides itself on being a residential campus, with residence halls serving our undergraduate and graduate student populations.
+All students are required to live on-campus unless the off-campus housing requirements can be met.

-The Residential Life Coordinator and Resident Director for Curtis Hall lives within the Curtis Hall and supervises the 13 Resident Assistants (RAs) that live throughout the building.
+The Assistant Director of Residential Life lives in Curtis Hall.
+The Assistant Director supervises thirteen Resident Assistants (RAs) who also live in Curtis Hall.
 RAs are responsible for building community through programming that enhances the academic experience at the Academy.
-RAs also provide supervision of Curtis Hall and the Commons, monitor access to the building, provide incident management, monitor conduct, address safety concerns, assist students as needed and submit maintenance work orders when necessary.
+RAs also provide supervision of Curtis Hall, monitor access to the building, provide incident management, monitor conduct, address safety concerns, and assist students as needed.

-Consisting of one bedroom apartments furnished for double occupancy, The Commons houses up to 40 Undergraduate and Graduate students 21 years of age or older.
+The Commons Apartments consist of one-bedroom apartments furnished for double occupancy.
+The Commons Apartments house up to 38 undergraduate and graduate students 21 years of age or older.